‘Life Guardian & A Gift of Trust’

 Donate Now

-To donate or speak to our Donor Development Manager, please call Kingsley Edwards on 02 9564 1911 or hit this link ‘Donate Now’
+To donate or speak to someone at Mercy Works please call on 02 9564 1911 or hit this link ‘Donate Now’

 All donations over $2 for our overseas and local refugee projects are fully tax deductible.